KusionStack/kusion/docs/contributing.md

 ### Open a Pull Request

 [Open a pull request](https://github.com/KusionStack/kusion/pulls) from the develop branch of your forked repository to the main branch of Kusion.
 You should clearly describe what you do in the PR, and link it to an issue.
-Besides, the PR title should also follow the commit conventions described above, and must be 5-80 characters in length.
+Besides, the PR title should also follow the commit conventions described above, and must be 5-256 characters in length, prefix `WIP` and `[WIP]` is not allowed.

 ### Sign CLA